heliogoodbye/TM-Derby-Team/README.md

 Here’s an overview of its features and functionality:

-- **Custom Post Type for Team Members:** The plugin creates a custom post type called “Team Members” in the WordPress admin dashboard.
+- **Custom Post Type for Team Members:** The plugin creates a custom post type called “TM Derby Team" in the WordPress admin dashboard.
 This custom post type allows users to easily add, edit, and manage information about individual team members.
 - **Custom Fields:** The plugin includes custom fields for team members, such as *Jersey Number*, *Position*, *Pronouns*, and *Home Team* (for borderless/collective teams.)
 These custom fields allow users to provide detailed information about each team member beyond just their name and image.
 - **Team Taxonomy:** Optionally, the plugin allows users to categorize team members into different teams using a custom taxonomy called “Teams.”
 This feature enables users to organize team members based on their affiliation with specific teams or groups within the organization.
 - **Shortcode for Display:** The plugin provides a shortcode, [tm_derby_team], which users can insert into any page or post to display a grid of team members.
 The shortcode can be customized with additional attributes to filter the display by team if desired.